JetBrains/Qodana/topics/insights.md

 Displays the number of active and inactive projects in your organization.

-Active are the projects which reports were uploaded to Qodana Cloud within 90 days.
+Active are the projects which reports were uploaded to %cloud% within 90 days.
 A project is classified as inactive in case it contains [sanity problems](inspection-profiles.md#inspection-profiles-existing-profiles) or its reports are older than 90 days.